 In 2010, the Army created Cultural Support Teams, a secret pilot program to insert women alongside Special Operations soldiers battling in Afghanistan.
-The Army reasoned that women could play a unique role on Special Ops teams: accompanying their male colleagues on raids and, while those soldiers were searching for insurgents, questioning the mothers, sisters, daughters and wives living at the compound.
+The Army reasoned that women could play a unique role on Special Ops teams: accompanying their male colleagues on raids and, while those soldiers were searching for insurgents, questioning the women living at the compound.
 Their presence had a calming effect on enemy households, but more importantly, the CSTs were able to search adult women for weapons and gather crucial intelligence.
-They could build relationships—woman to woman—in ways that male soldiers in an Islamic country never could.
+They could build relationships in ways that male soldiers in an Islamic country never could.

 The price of this professional acceptance came in personal loss and social isolation: the only people who really understand the women of CST-2 are each other.
 At the center of this story is a friendship cemented by "Glee," video games, and the shared perils and seductive powers of up-close combat.
 At the heart of the team is the tale of a beloved and effective soldier, Ashley White.

 Much as she did in her bestselling The Dressmaker of Khair Khana, Lemmon transports readers to a world they previously had no idea existed: a community of women called to fulfill the military's mission to "win hearts and minds" and bound together by danger, valor, and determination.
 Ashley's War is a gripping combat narrative and a moving story of friendship—a book that will change the way readers think about war and the meaning of service.

 About the Author